emencia/diskette/README.rst

 Diskette
 ========

-Export and import Django application data and medias.
+Export and import Django application data and storages.

+Application datas are using Django fixtures in JSON.

+Storages are not Django storages, only a set of directories to copy.

 Dependancies